measurement-kit/measurement-kit/doc/tutorial/unix.md

 ## Configure, make, make install

-If you followed correctly the previous instructions, you should now be in the top level directory of the sources and such directory should contain an executable script called `./configure`.
+You should now be in the top level directory of the sources and such directory should contain an executable script called `./configure`.

 The bare-bone procedure to compile and install Measurement Kit is the following: